rsyncOSX/RsyncOSXdocs/content/post/swiftuiviews.md

 description = "Some info about SwiftUI version of RsyncOSX" lastmod = "2021-03-02"
 +++
-The UI will change as the development continues, but the overall structure of the new version will be like the views below The default view when starting the app.
-Select a profile any time and the app reloads the data.
+The UI will change as the development continues.
+But the overall structure and navigation will be like the views below.

 The screenshots and info are updated **2 March 2021**.